zealvurte/owlls/README.md

 Code optimisations & suggestions and bug fixes are welcome, though performance is not a priority for this project.

-If there's interest, I may add support for other languages (at least as many as [the Overwatch League website](https://overwatchleague.com) supports) in the future.
+If there's interest, I may add support for other languages (at least as many as [the Overwatch League's website](https://overwatchleague.com) supports) in the future.

 ## Licence, Copyright & Trademarks
 All code, data, and original images not covered by the below sections are licensed under GPLv3.